 New and amended standards and interpretations

-The Company has not early adopted any other standard, interpretation or amendment that has been issued but not yet effective.
+The Company applied for the first-time in 2020 certain standards and amendments which are disclosed below.
+The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.